~*~ ~*~ One Puppy, or Two? ~*~ ~*~

 If you are considering getting two pups, especially litter-mates, I promise you that you will experience and bear witness to a love that cannot be described (as well as endure double the trouble and enjoy double the fun) :)

 (This was written when Alabama is 2 years old and his half-brother Stitch is 8 weeks old)

 As I type, they are cuddling on the couch.
 Inseparable is absolutely a word I would use to describe them.

 Stitch has adjusted quite well to his new home.
-It was important for James and myself to let Bama (Alabama) know that having another puppy at home, in no way changed how we felt about him.
+It was important for us to let Bama (Alabama) know that having another puppy at home, in no way changed how we felt about him.
 At first Bama seemed a tad hesitant when he realized Stitch was sticking around; however, Bama adjusted faster than we expected.

 The first night they slept nose-to-nose lololol.
 When one dog runs by the other is most likely not far behind him.

 In the middle of the night last night, Bama woke us up to go outside.
 This isn't like him b/c by now he sleeps through the night.
 However, even after telling him to come to bed...he refused (gasp)!
 He walked over to the puppy and sniffed him, then walked to the door.
 We asked Bama if he wanted to go outside and he signaled he did.
 Bama didn't even need to pee....but guess who did?!
 That's right!
 Stitch did! lololol